×

 • Mode used to create the Operator roles and the OpenID Connect (OIDC) provider: auto

-For installations using the OpenShift Cluster Manager Hybrid Cloud Console, the auto mode requires an admin-privileged OpenShift Cluster Manager role.
+For installations that use OpenShift Cluster Manager on the Hybrid Cloud Console, the auto mode requires an admin-privileged OpenShift Cluster Manager role.

 • Default Operator role prefix: <cluster_name>-<4_digit_random_string>